Isotypical components of the homology of ICIS and images of deformations of map germs: Multiple point spaces and strongly contractible germs

-The theory of \textsc{icss} starts with a theorem given by Goryunov and Mond in \cite[Proposition 2.3]{Goryunov1993} for rational homology and $\eqA$-finite map germs.
+The theory of \textsc{icss} (Image-Computing Spectral Sequences) starts with a theorem given by Goryunov and Mond in \cite[Proposition 2.3]{Goryunov1993} for rational homology and $\eqA$-finite map germs.
 Goryunov extended the results on \textsc{icss} with \cite[Corollary 1.2.2]{Goryunov1995} for finite maps and integer homology.
-Years later, Houston proved \cite[Theorem 5.4]{Houston2007} with a bigger class of maps, an action of an additional group, any coefficients and homology of the pair.
-Finally, Cisneros Molina and Mond developed a new approach in \cite{CisnerosMolina2019} and Mond and Nuño-Ballestero gave a self-contained introduction to this topic with the new approach in \cite[Section 10]{Mond2020}.
+Years later, Houston proved \cite[Theorem 5.4]{Houston2007} with a bigger class of maps, an action of an additional group, any coefficients and homology of a pair of spaces.
+Finally, Cisneros Molina and Mond developed a new simple approach in \cite{CisnerosMolina2022} using double complexes; and Mond and Nuño-Ballesteros gave a self-contained introduction to this topic with the new approach in \cite[Section 10]{Mond2020}.

+The following theorem is stated for \textsl{good maps} in the sense of \cite[Definition 5.1]{Houston2007}, which is a class of maps that contains surjective finite analytic maps between compact subanalytic spaces and also finite and proper simplicial maps between locally-finite simplicial complexes (see \cite[Proposition 5.2 and 5.3]{Houston2007}).
+This class includes the maps studied in this work.